Non-profit

 Qualification for Program

-The Hispanic Scholarship Fund not only provides scholarships for United States citizens, but also permanent legal residents, individuals subject to the Deferred Action for Childhood Arrivals (DACA) immigration policy, and any other individual who qualifies to apply for federal financial aid under the Free Application for Federal Student Aid’s (FAFSA) eligible non-citizen category.
-10
+The Hispanic Scholarship Fund not only provides scholarships for United States citizens, but also legal permanent residents, individuals given temporary status under the Deferred Action for Childhood Arrivals (DACA) immigration policy, and any other individual who qualifies to apply for federal financial aid under the Free Application for Federal Student Aid’s (FAFSA) eligible non-citizen category.

-In 2008, the Association of Raza Educators (A.R.E.), a far-left education advocacy organization, pressured Hispanic Scholarship Fund to expand its program and provide scholarship funding for all noncitizens, including undocumented immigrants.
 11

+In 2008, the Association of Raza Educators (A.R.E.), a far-left education advocacy organization, pressured Hispanic Scholarship Fund to expand its program and provide scholarship funding for all noncitizens, including illegal immigrants.
+12

 Leadership